 DPM Lawrence Wong at the Singapore Institute of Directors (SID) 25th Anniversary Commemorative Event

-DPM Lawrence Wong | 28 July 2023
+PM Lawrence Wong | 28 July 2023

-Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Singapore Institute of Directors (SID) 25th Anniversary Commemorative Event on 28 July 2023.
+Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Singapore Institute of Directors (SID) 25th anniversary commemorative event on 28 July 2023.

 Chair of the SID Governing Council Ms Wong Su-Yen